 Learn more about DIY Security Systems.

 Besides the free or $99 installation, you typically also must sign a contract for monitoring the system.
-This will usually be a minimum of 3 to 5 years at $30 or more, and will end up costing hundreds of dollars.
+This will usually be a minimum of 3 to 5 years at $30 per month or more, and will end up costing hundreds of dollars.

 All alarm companies have to make money somewhere.
 A “free” or low-priced system just means the cost of the equipment is built into the monthly monitoring rate.